Emscripten

-Emscripten is an LLVM/Clang-based compiler that compiles C and C++ source code to WebAssembly (or to a subset of JavaScript known as asm.js, its original compilation target before the advent of WebAssembly in 2017), primarily for execution in web browsers.
+Emscripten is an LLVM/Clang-based compiler that compiles C and C++ source code to WebAssembly, primarily for execution in web browsers.

 Emscripten allows applications and libraries written in C or C++ to be compiled ahead of time and run efficiently in web browsers, typically at speeds comparable to or faster than interpreted or dynamically compiled JavaScript.
 It even emulates an entire POSIX operating system, enabling programmers to use functions from the C standard library (libc).

 With the more recent development of the WebAssembly System Interface (WASI) and WebAssembly runtimes such as Node.js, Wasmtime, and Wasmer, Emscripten can also be used to compile to WebAssembly for execution in non-Web embeddings as well.

 Usage

-Emscripten has been used to port a number of C/C++ code bases to WebAssembly, including Unreal Engine 3, SQLite, MeshLab, Bullet physics.
-AutoCAD, and a subset of the Qt application framework.
+Emscripten has been used to port a number of C/C++ code bases to WebAssembly, including Unreal Engine 3, SQLite, MeshLab, Bullet physics, AutoCAD, and a subset of the Qt application framework.
 Other examples of software ported to WebAssembly via Emscripten include the following:

 Game engines

-The Unity, Godot, and Unreal game engines provide an export option to HTML5, utilizing Emscripten.
+The Unity, Defold, and Godot game engines provide an export option to HTML5, utilizing Emscripten.

+Unreal Engine had this export option but it has been migrated out of the engine to a community member plug in.
+The Source Engine, has a community developed port for Emscripten dubbed "HalfLife2JS".